rakib13x/car-rental-frontend/README.md

 </p>

 - Feature 1: I have used role based jwt authentication for securing user data and admin data.
-- Feature 2: Here User can create,delete and edit their post.
+- Feature 2: Here User can book a car by their preferable choice.
-- Feature 3: User have to pay to see premium post.
+- Feature 3: Admin can calcute user total booking bill by user return time .
-- Feature 4: User can comment and give their reaction to a post.
+- Feature 4: User can pay through credit or debit card.
-- Feature 5: On admin dashboard ,admin can see all of User data and their account status.
+- Feature 5: On admin dashboard ,admin can see all of User data and and all of the cars data and their status.

 ---
 <p align="center">